bigapplestrat/GitHubTutorial/README.md

 Version control systems allow you the ability to track and manage changes to code over time.
 They give a picture of how code evolves, give projects control over how to accept or reject changes, and allow the ability to undo destructive changes and start from the last time everything was working correctly.

 `git` is a specific variety of version control that provides a set of commands allowing versions of code to be incorporated into a history (repository) that tracks what changes have been made over time, as well as allow collaborative coding efforts. `git` shouldn't be confused with GitHub.
-GitHub is a repository hosting service that can store your code histories and allow you to distribute them easily, but it is not the only hosting service. `git` repositories can also be hosted by other companies like BitBucket, or stored on a local machine on your own network.
+[GitHub](http://www.github.com/) is a repository hosting service that can store your code histories and allow you to distribute them easily, but it is not the only hosting service. `git` repositories can also be hosted by other companies like [BitBucket](https://bitbucket.org/), or stored on a local machine on your own network.

 ## How do you start a git repository?

-There are many graphical user interfaces for interacting with `git`, but intitially we are going to focus on the Unix commandline version of `git`.
+There are many graphical user interfaces for interacting with `git`, but intitially we are going to focus on the Unix commandline version.
 The command line tools are more consistent across platforms and are much more explicit about what they are doing.
 For our purposes today we will be using GitHub as the main repository host.

 First you will need to set up a user account and password on GitHub.
 Once you have done so, click the `+` sign in the upper righthand corner of the page and choose to create a new repo.
 Call it `exampleRepo`.

 Now that we have created the repo on the server, the next step is to find a place to work on your computer.
 Navigate to the directory you would like to store your git repositories.
 The new repo will be saved as a subdirectory of that folder.
-Create a folder named exampleRepo and then navigate to the new directory.
+Create a folder named `exampleRepo` and then navigate to the new directory.
 Type the following:

 ```sh
 echo "# exampleRepo" >> README.md